 A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

-Clinical Herbalism in Salt Lake City
+Clinical Herbalist in Salt Lake City

-Personalized Herbal Care for Whole-System Health, Resilience, and Relationship
+Personalized Herbal Care for Whole-Person Wellness

 What Is Clinical Herbalism?

-• Individualized assessment and care planning
+• Individualized assessment and care planning based on ancient and modern approaches

 • Ongoing adjustment based on response and change